Tillie Lewis: Biography

+Born to Austrian Jewish immigrants, Tillie grew up in Brooklyn, New York and stated she worked in the garment district at the age of 14.

 Tillie stated she married Louis Weisberg in 1916.
 Weisberg was a partner in Mosalina Products/Hochheiser & Weisberg, a wholesale grocery business that imported pomodoro tomatoes from Italy along with many other delicacies.
 After her marriage ended, Tillie travelled to Italy where she worked in a tomato cannery in Naples.
 The federal government had recently raised the tariff on imported tomato products by 50% and Florindo del Gaizo, the part-owner of the cannery, who was worried about losing his American customers, became her primary investor, providing her with tomato seeds, some canning equipment, and money.
 Returning to the U.S., Tillie settled on Stockton, California to grow the tomatoes.
 After persuading farmers in the area to experiment raising the tomatoes, she convinced Pacific Can Company to build a plant at Stockton with an option for her to buy it.
 By 1940, she had made San Joaquin County the top tomato-producing county in the United States.

 Tillie and del Gaizo formed the Flotill Foods Corporation.
 When del Gaszio died in 1937, Tillie borrowed money and became the sole owner of Flotill Foods.
 Over the next decade, she began canning spinach and asparagus and built more canning plants.
 Flotill also canned fruits, baby food and juices.
 During World War II, Flotill was the largest supplier of Army C-Rations in the nation.
 In consideration of their experience as a World War II producer, Flotill was selected again during the Korean War and became one of the largest ration assemblers for the military.

 When the agricultural industry faced labor shortages due to World War II, Tilly sponsored workers from Mexico through the bracero program to assist Stockton farmers.